SirWumpus/post4/README.md

 - - -
 ### blocks
 ( -- `u` )
-Number of blocks `u` currently in the block file, one through to `u`.
-The block file can be extended by writing to block `u'`, the file will be extended with intervening blank blocks from the current end up to but not including block `u'`, which the actual bock write of `u'` will fill.
+Number of blocks `u` currently in the block file, one (1) through to `u`.
+The block file can be extended by writing to block `u'`, the file will be extended with intervening blank blocks from the current end up to but not including block `u'`, which the actual block write of `u'` will fill.

 - - -
 ### bye-code